rsdamm/loganalyzer/README.md

     FilenameParts:      appname   timestamp(zulu) servername   randomId

-Parse filename parts and set as key based on type of file for all files upload each file, and if successful, move to a local 'completed' directory output size of file and time it took to upload
+Parse filename parts and set as key based on type of file for all files

+upload each file, and if successful, move to a local 'completed' directory

+output size of file and time it took to upload

 give set of files to hadoop

 ## Desired Information
-Average load time per result
+Average load time per result as a histogram hour-by-hour